xuai99/weatherForcast/README.md

-# weatherForcast
+# Weather application

-Application Created using Volley Library to read API form WeatherAPI, Get Data and implement into the application.
+Simple weather application Created using Volley Library to read API form WeatherAPI (https://www.weatherapi.com/my/), Get Data and implement into the application.

 1. Application is able to get current Time and location based on user input ie Cities/Country name.
 2. Application able to show waether forecast such as wind information, chances of rain/snow, current and average daily Temperature C/F,humidity.